 A study of family types and marital processes with an emphasis upon the contemporary American families including ethnic and minority families within the context of contemporary American and Christian values.
 Related issues include lifestyles, dating, mate selection, sexual values, communication, conflict, children, divorce, remarriage and step-families.
 Cross-credited with PSY 2311.
-Credit will not be awarded for both PSY 2311 and SOC 2311.
+Only three credit hours will be awarded for PSY 2311 and SOC 2311.
 Fall.

 SOCIOLOGY 2322.
 PROBLEMS OF CONTEMPORARY SOCIETY.
+(SOCI 1306)